Skip to main content

 Observability

 The package provides a complete observability layer for applications, integrating metrics, tracing, and logs.
-The implementation encapsulates OpenTelemetry, offering features for monitoring transactions, segments, and errors.
+The implementation encapsulates OpenTelemetry, offering features for monitoring transactions, segments, errors, and custom metrics.

 Configuration

 Configuration is automatically performed when starting colibri-sdk-go.
-To export data to an OpenTelemetry collector, use the following environment variable:
+To export data to an OpenTelemetry collector, use the following environment variables:

 Initialization

-When initializing Colibri, the following components are configured:
+When initializing Colibri, the following components are automatically configured:

 Main Components